Transforming newborn survival

 Help us give babies the first embrace they need

 2.3 million babies died in in 2023.
+Most of them of preventable causes.
 That's 4 every minute.
-Many of them of preventable causes.

 Low Birth Weight